1esthevan/cosmos-search/README.md

 - People who **think default homepages are garbage**.
 - People who **prefer modifying their tools instead of accepting ready-made solutions**.

-If you don’t fit into any of these, **that’s your problem**.
-I’ll keep tweaking this when I have time.